laibah-bakhtawar/laibah-bakhtawar/README.md

 # 🎯 Goals for 2026

-- ✅ Complete the Google Data Analytics Professional Certificate
+- 🎓 Complete the Google Data Analytics Professional Certificate
 - 📊 Build 15+ practical projects
-- 🐍 Become proficient in Python
+- 🐍 Strengthen Python for Data Analytics
 - 📈 Master SQL, Excel & Tableau
 - 🌍 Contribute to Open Source
 - 💼 Secure a Data Analytics Internship

 ---

-# 📈 GitHub Overview
+# 🛠️ GitHub Tools

-> GitHub statistics widgets occasionally become unavailable because they rely on third-party services.
-If they're loading correctly for you, you can place your preferred stats cards here.
+> GitHub statistics widgets sometimes become unavailable because they rely on third-party services.
+Once they're working, you can add them back below.

 ---

 # 🌱 My GitHub Journey

-I believe consistent learning creates meaningful progress.
+This GitHub profile reflects my learning journey as a Software Engineering student.
+Every repository represents a new concept learned, a challenge solved, or a project completed.

-Every repository I publish reflects a new concept learned, a problem solved, or a project completed.
-My goal is to build a GitHub portfolio that showcases continuous growth, practical experience, and curiosity across multiple areas of technology.
+My goal is to continuously build practical software, data analytics, and AI projects while documenting my growth as a developer.

 ---